 Fracture and/or dislocation involving Chopart’s joints (talonavicular and calcaneocuboid) of the foot.

 This space was described by the French surgeon Francois Chopart as another potential area for disarticulation.

-Implies a variety of fractures of the talus.
-It was described after World War I as rudder bar is driven into foot during plane crash.
+It implies a variety of fractures of the talus.
+It was described after World War I as a rudder bar is driven into foot during plane crash.

 Following diagram shows talus bone.

 Fractures included under this name include compression fractures of the talar neck, fractures of the body, posterior process, or fracture-dislocation injuries.
 The talus is the second most injured bone in the foot after calcaneus.
 The neck of talus is the most frequently injured site.

 The term was coined by Henry Graeme Anderson in 1919 due to his observations of injury patterns secondary to crashing planes.
 This term is now obsolete because people don’t routinely crash planes at non-lethal velocities.

 Sir Robert Jones described his own fracture that occurred while he was dancing.
 It signifies metaphyseal/diaphyseal fracture of the fifth metatarsal.

 Comminuted fracture of the ring of the atlas due to axial compressive forces.
 Fractures usually occur anterior and posterior to the lateral facet joints.

 Fracture through the neural arch of the second cervical vertebra (axis).
 It is called Hangman’s fracture as the legal hanging resulted in this fracture.